google/sanitizers/README.md

 # sanitizers
-This project is the home for Sanitizers: AddressSanitizer, MemorySanitizer, ThreadSanitizer, LeakSanitizer, and more The actual code resides in the [LLVM](http://llvm.org) repository.
+This project is the home for Sanitizers: AddressSanitizer, MemorySanitizer, ThreadSanitizer, LeakSanitizer, and more.
+The actual code resides in the [LLVM](http://llvm.org) repository.

-Here we keep extended [documentation](../../wiki), [bugs](../../issues) and some helper code.
+Here, we keep extended [documentation](../../wiki), [bugs](../../issues) and some helper code.

 The documentation for our tools:
 * [AddressSanitizer](../../wiki/AddressSanitizer) (detects addressability issues) and [LeakSanitizer](../../wiki/AddressSanitizerLeakSanitizer) (detects memory leaks)